Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Methods

 \subsection{Model Hyperparameters and Descriptor Coverage}

 The optimal GPR regularisation \(\eta\) exhibits system-dependent behaviour, related to the application of the low-rank approximation to the overlap matrix.
 For all materials, the validation density error decreases monotonically with decreasing \(\eta\) (see \autoref{eq:salted_loss}) until reaching a saturation value determined by the descriptor, which is expected since our loss function in \autoref{eq:salted_loss} relies on the spatial integral of the squared error in the density.
 However, the error in the band structure prediction of the twisted bilayers shows contrasting dependence on \(\eta\) across material classes, as shown in \autoref{fig:band_metric_by_regul_graphene_tis2}.
 For well-conditioned systems (graphene, hBN), the optimal \(\eta\) for band prediction is larger than that for density minimisation.
 Stronger regularisation suppresses overfitting to local structural variations and residual noise from density fitting.
 For ill-conditioned systems (\tids, \zrds, \mods), the optimal \(\eta\) for band prediction is smaller than that for the density.
 GPR regularisation here stabilises against low-rank truncation artifacts rather than suppressing noise.
 These results suggest that a modification directly to the loss function targetting property optimisation could improve the models further.
+Nevertheless, the model accuracy in practice is not highly sensitive to the precise value of \(\eta\): for graphene and hBN, a single compromise \(\eta\) between the density and band optima increases either metric by less than a factor of two; for TMDCs, both metrics share the same small-\(\eta\) plateau.
+The total energies error on the moir\'e test sets remains low regardless of whether \(\eta\) is optimised for band structure or density (see \sinfo~S2B for details).
+The workflow does not require precise per-property hyperparameter tuning.

 Gaussian process regression predicts via weighted similarity in descriptor space, meaning that accurate extrapolation from aligned to twisted structures relies on the descriptors used in the prediction of extrapolated structures being represented within the descriptors associated with the training data.
 We used dimensionality reduction via UMAP \cite{mcinnesUMAPUniformManifold2020} to enable a qualitative descriptor coverage assessment.